This guide will help you understand Mixpanel's Monthly Tracked User (MTU) billing system.

-Monthly Tracked User (MTU) is a different way to calculate your billing based on the number of users that perform a qualifying event each month, rather than individual people profiles or events.
+Monthly Tracked User (MTU) is a way to calculate your billing based on the number of visitors that perform a qualifying event each month, rather than individual user profiles or events.

-There are three MTU billing plans to choose from: Starter (our Free plan), Growth, and Enterprise.
+There are three MTU billing plans to choose from: Free, Growth, and Enterprise.
 Refer to our pricing page for more information on the restrictions and benefits of each plan.

 Monthly Tracked Users Calculation

-Events and data that are non-qualifying and excluded from the calculation:
+Certain events and API updates are non-qualifying and excluded from the calculation:

 - Message Sent ($campaign_delivery)

 - Message Unsubscribed ($unsubscribe)

 - Campaign Entered ($journey_entered)

 While Mixpanel events generated by messages do not count toward your total MTU calculation, Message Open events do count towards MTU.